Tyne and Wear Metro: Current fleet

 In 2016, Nexus unveiled plans to secure funding of £550 million for a new fleet, with a target for them to be in service by the early 2020s.

-In November 2017, the Chancellor of the Exchequer, Philip Hammond, announced that the government would contribute £337 million towards the new fleet.
+In November 2017, Chancellor of the Exchequer Philip Hammond announced that the government would contribute £337 million towards the new fleet.
 The proposed new fleet was planned to have dual-voltage capability, able to operate on the Metro's existing electrification system as well as the used on the Network Rail network, to allow for expansion of Metro service.
-However Nexus decided not to include a dual-voltage design, prioritising use of rechargable battery technology instead.
+However Nexus decided not to include a dual-voltage design, prioritising use of rechargeable battery technology instead.

 In September 2018, Bombardier, CAF, a Downer Rail/CRRC joint venture, Hitachi and Stadler Rail were short-listed to build the new fleet.

 Stadler was awarded a contract to build and maintain 42 five-carriage light rail vehicles in January 2020, with deliveries to commence in late 2021 and all trains to be in passenger service by 2024.
-The new trains will feature next stop audio-visual information displays, Tube-style linear seating to increase capacity, wider doors and aisles, air conditioning, WiFi and charging points.
+The new trains feature next stop audio-visual information displays, Tube-style linear seating to increase capacity, wider doors and aisles, air conditioning, WiFi and charging points.
 Following the announcement of the £103 million Metro Flow project, in March 2020, four additional Stadler units have been funded, bringing the total number of units on order from 42 to 46.

 During September 2020, the Metro Futures website was launched, allowing the public to give their view on several elements of the new Metro fleet.

-In December 2021, Nexus revealed that the Metro fleet had entered the final assembly phase at Stadler's factory in Switzerland and that the manufacturer is in the process of fitting the main interior components of the first of the new trains.
+In December 2021, Nexus revealed that the Metro fleet had entered the final assembly phase at Stadler's factory in Switzerland and that the manufacturer was in the process of fitting the main interior components of the first of the new trains.
 The works include the installation of wheels, seats, equipment cases, piping, wiring, flooring, windows and other internal furnishings.
 During September 2022, Nexus released a video taken at Stadler's test track in Erlen of a unit moving under its own power for the first time, prior to beginning full trials.

 The first of the new fleet arrived at the Metro depot on 28 February 2023.
 By August 2024, three of these first nine units delivered had completed their daytime testing and the focus was moving to driver training.

-The first unit entered revenue service on 18 December 2024.
-Initially, it will operate a Monday–Friday service on the Yellow line between Monkseaton and Pelaw.
-The rest of the fleet will be slowly rolled out over 2025–2026, with one old train being removed each time a new one is added.
-The whole fleet is set to be replaced by sometime in 2026.
+The first unit entered public service on 18 December 2024., operating on the Yellow line between Monkseaton and Pelaw.

+The last unit was delivered on 21 February 2026.
+On 2 June 2026, Nexus announced the original fleet would be taken fully out of service on 26 June 2026.